NJrslv/Distributed-and-Database-Systems/CMU-assignments/README.md

 ## Purpose of bustub repo

-- The purpose of forked [bustub](https://github.com/NJrslv/bustub) repository is to serve as a starting point for various assignments and projects.
+- The purpose of forked [bustub](https://github.com/NJrslv/bustub) repository is to serve as a starting point(API) for various assignments and projects.
 The tasks are structured in a way that encourages the integration of new features into this project, providing an opportunity to apply and demonstrate understanding of the concepts covered in CMU's curriculum.

 ## Main links